 “It simply cannot risk further infestations by allowing the movement and/or introduction of viable noxious weeds into the very environment from which Idaho has sought to eradicate them, whether for research or for other purposes,” deputy attorneys general Angela Kaufmann and Sean Costello said in court documents.

 “This has been a long process and valuable learning experience.
-We don’t take the litigation lightly and only engage in this process when all other options have been exhausted,” said Williamson said in the LPOW’s statement.
+We don’t take the litigation lightly and only engage in this process when all other options have been exhausted,” the Executive Director said in the LPOW’s statement.